top of page

 Books

-A fascinating account of Arthur Roberts, a Black soldier from Scotland who served on the Western Front during the First World War, drawing on his diaries and letters to tell his story.
+This book offers a fascinating account of Arthur Roberts, a Black soldier from Scotland.
+He served on the Western Front during the First World War.
+The narrative draws on his diaries and letters, bringing his story to life.

-An accessible edition for younger readers, exploring the lives of Black soldiers who served Britain in WWI, their challenges, and their bravery on the battlefield.
+This accessible edition is perfect for younger readers.
+It explores the lives of Black soldiers who served Britain in WWI.
+The book highlights their challenges and bravery on the battlefield.

 The West Indian Soldier: A Brief History of the British Army and the Caribbean

-A concise history of Caribbean soldiers in the British Army, highlighting their service and the struggles they faced during the First and Second World Wars.
+This concise history focuses on Caribbean soldiers in the British Army.
+It highlights their service and the struggles they faced during both the First and Second World Wars.

-Examines the lives and contributions of Britain’s Black communities during WWI, including servicemen, women, and civilians, shedding light on often overlooked stories.
+This book examines the lives and contributions of Britain’s Black communities during WWI.
+It includes stories of servicemen, women, and civilians, shedding light on often overlooked narratives.

-A personal memoir capturing the experiences of a Black Briton navigating life in Britain, with reflections on service, society, and resilience.
+This personal memoir captures the experiences of a Black Briton navigating life in Britain.
+It reflects on service, society, and resilience.

 ree